Danielle's Place of Crafts and Activities

 Sock Snail

-Stuff the toe of a sock to make the head.
-Then bring the sides together and glue to make the head smaller.
-Stuff the heel for the body and fold down the cuff of the sock over the heel to make the shell.
-(See Directions.)
+3. Stuff the heel for the body and fold down the cuff of the sock over the heel to make the shell.

 Sock Elephant

-Make as in the directions above.
-Twist the top of the sock and glue together to make the trunk.
-Cut ears from another pair of socks or felt.
+2. Twist the top of the sock and glue together to make the trunk.

 Sock Fish